Sathish-M-R/talk-llama-fast/README.md

 - Сall NAME (позови Алису)

 ## Known bugs
+- if you have missing cuda .dll errors - see this [PR](https://github.com/Mozer/talk-llama-fast/issues/5)
 - `Reset` voice command won't work nice if current context length is over --ctx_size
 - GGML_ASSERT: n_tokens <= n_batch - start prompt in assistant.txt should be < 1024 tokens. (lcparams.n_batch  = 1024; in cpp code, default was 512)
 - Rope context - is not implemented.
 Use context shifting (enabled by default).